Kokkadichcholai

-Kokkadichcholai (கொக்கட்டிச்சோலை) is a village in Batticaloa District within the Eastern Province of Sri Lanka.
+Kokkadichcholai (கொக்கட்டிச்சோலை) is a village in Batticaloa District in the Eastern Province of Sri Lanka.

 Etymology

 According to legend, the name of the village comes from the Kokkatti tree.

 Geography

-It is located west of the provincial town of Batticaloa across from the lagoon that separates the Batticaloa district's hinterland from the populated coastal area.
+The village is located west of the provincial town of Batticaloa across from the lagoon that separates the Batticaloa District's hinterland from the populated coastal area.
 The general area consists of four villages, one is known as Ampilanthurai, Mahiladitivu and the other Mudalaikudah (Crocodile bay) and the main hamlet of Kokkadichcholai.
 Although Kokkadichcholai is a collective name for the three hamlets, the name refers to the main hamlet in local parlance.
 The area is known for its famous Batticaloa curd in Sri Lanka.

-Kokkadicholai Thaanthonreeswarar Temple is located in the area which is popular for its miracles.
+Devotees believe that Kokkadicholai Thaanthonreeswarar Temple, located in the area, has been the source of multiple miracles.

 On January 27, 1987, the village was the site of the Prawn farm massacre, also known as the 1987 Kokkadichcholai massacre.